Astro vs Next.js: Which Framework Should You Use in 2026?

 The core difference

 Astro’s philosophy: Ship as little JavaScript as possible.
-Build content sites where performance is the default, not the goal.
-Use components from any framework as isolated “islands” of interactivity only where needed.
+Build content sites where performance is the default, not something you optimize toward.
+Use components from any framework as isolated islands of interactivity only where actually needed.

-For a content page with no interactivity, that difference is purely overhead in Next.js.
-Astro doesn’t load what it doesn’t use.
+For a content page with no interactivity, that JavaScript is overhead.
+Astro does not load what it does not use.

 Full comparison